harkor/SquidUI/README.md

 ## Prerequisites

 - bower
-- Enable and set API settings
+- Enable and set API settings (in OctoPrint interface)
 - U need to edit **/etc/haproxy/haproxy.cfg** on octoprint installation with the following lines

 ### Lines